Further details on the Terms of Reference of the Committees can be accessed here.

 *Anthony Bailey stepped down as Group FD and from the Board on 30 June 2018.
 Stephen Lamb was appointed Group FD on 31 July 2018.

-The Audit Committee consists of the two Non-executive Directors and is scheduled to meet at least three times a year.
+The Audit Committee consists of the three Non-executive Directors and is scheduled to meet at least three times a year.
 Andrew Herbert is the Chairman of the Audit Committee having a relevant background.
 The current terms of reference of the Audit Committee were published in May 2016.

 The main roles of the Audit Committee are: